 Imagine you are slowly blowing up a balloon.
 You don’t want it to pop so you go slow and steady.

-Breathe in through your nose and blow on your hands in front of your lips.
+Breathe in through your nose and blow on your palms pressed together in front of your lips.
 They should start together, then slowly open up to form a balloon up above your head!
 You can choose to pop it or let it slowly fizzle down.

 Blow out the Candles:

-This is one of the best breathing exercise for kids to help them calm down when upset or angry.
+This is an excellent breathing exercise to help kids calm down when upset or angry.
 Hold up five fingers like candles on a birthday cake.
 Gently breathe in and blow them out one at a time, lowering each finger as you blow it out.

 For VERY upset children, you can hold up your own hand in front of them as candles because they can’t even get the focus to do it themselves.

-Use this breathing technique for kids when you talk about sending heartfelt thoughts to people or animals that we love.
+Use this breathing exercise for kids when you talk about sending heartfelt thoughts to people or animals that we love.

 Hold your hands together in the shape of a heart in front of your heart.
 Breathe in and grow the heart out bigger, then breath out and bring it right back to your own heart.